joysticktv/joysticktv.github.io/live_streaming.md

 ### Creating an Account

 1. Sign up for an account on joystick.tv.
-1. Confirm your email from the email that we send to your email address.
+1. Check for the confirmation email we sent you.
 (You may need to search your email for "joystick".
 Some emails end up in boxes other than inbox/spam/junk, etc...)
 1. Log in and you’re ready to explore.

 ### Becoming a Streamer

 1. After you confirm your email, you may apply to be a streamer.
 From the website on a desktop, click "More" from the main menu on the left.
 From mobile, click the profile icon on the bottom right.
 1. Find and click the large red box to begin your streamer verification.
-If you can not find the box, you can go directly to [https://joystick.tv/stream-approvals/new](https://joystick.tv/stream-approvals/new).
+If you can not find the box, you can go directly to [https://joystick.tv/stream-approvals/new](https://joystick.tv/stream-approvals/new){:target="_blank"}.

 ### ID Verification

 *Requirements:*

-A valid government-issued identification card or passport is required.
-You will need to upload 3 photos.
-This is to ensure that you’re over the age of 18, and you are who you say you are.
+To verify that you are 18 years of age or older, and that you are who you say you are, you'll need a valid government-issued ID card or passport.

+You must upload three photos:
-* The front of your government issued ID (or inside of passport).
+* The **front** of your government issued ID (or inside of passport).
-* The back of your government issued ID (or outside of password).
+* The **back** of your government issued ID (or outside of passport).
 * A picture of you holding your ID, and a piece of paper with joystick.tv/u/YOURUSERNAME on it in your handwriting.
 Make sure that your face is clearly visible.

 The government issued ID _must_ include a birthdate, photo of your face, and expiration date.

-> We understand that some IDs do not expire, and we take this in to consideration
+> We understand that some IDs do not expire, and we take this into consideration

 *Approval Tips:*